dynatrace-oss/barista/documentation/getting-started.md

 ---
 title: 'Get started'
 description:
-  'This guide provides an overview how to get started with the Dynatrace Angular components library.'
+  'This guide provides an overview how to get started with the Barista components library.'
 order: 1
 public: false